HuwCheston/huwcheston.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Huw Cheston, a PhD student at the [Centre for Music and Science](https://cms.mus.cam.ac.uk/), University of Cambridge.
+I'm Huw, and I'm a PhD student at the [Centre for Music and Science](https://cms.mus.cam.ac.uk/), University of Cambridge.
 I'm interested in how computer modelling and large-scale data analysis can enable us to learn more about how humans create and understand art, with a specific focus on music and audio.

 ## My research

-I use large-scale quantitative and computational methods to investigate systems of music production and classification: how people make music together, and how the music that they make can be understood and categorised.
+I use large-scale quantitative and computational methods to investigate systems of production and classification in music: how people make music together, and how the music that they make can be understood and categorised.
 Most of my previous work has focussed on [musical improvisation](https://en.wikipedia.org/wiki/Musical_improvisation), especially jazz and freely improvised music, where I have written on subjects including performer identification, style classification, and action coordination.
-This work draws on techniques from music information retrieval, audio signal processing, machine learning, data science, and corpus analysis.
-I am also interested in the development of reusable technologies and datasets that can be applied across these and other domains.
+My work often draws on techniques from music information retrieval, audio signal processing, machine learning, data science, and corpus analysis.
+I am also interested in the development of reusable technologies and datasets that can be applied by researchers across a broad variety of domains relating to music and audio.

 ## My background